 #2) Temperatures too low or too high.

 All yeast varieties ferment faster at warmer temperatures, and slower at cooler temperatures.
 As fermentation temperatures drop, fermentation slows.
-Every yeast variety has different temperatures that they are comfortable with, and different temperature that they go dormant and stop fermenting.
-Generally fermentation temperatures that are under 60˚ will stop almost every wine yeast.
+Every yeast variety has different temperatures that they are comfortable with and different temperature that they go dormant and stop fermenting.
+Generally fermentation temperatures that are under 60˚ F. will stop nearly all wine yeasts.
 So in the fall and winter you need to verify that your wine is at a temperature of 65˚ to 80˚ during fermentation.
 Temperatures of over 85˚ can actually kill the yeast pretty quickly as the heat can spike due to the fact that the yeast creates heat during fermentation and continue to rise until it kills off the yeast.

-Rehydrating yeast is a frequent problem.
-While the yeast manufacturers often suggest adding the yeast to warm water, if you do not measure the temperature of the water, but guess and add the yeast to water that is over 100˚, you can kill the yeast before it has a chance to be put in your wine.
+Rehydrating yeast is a frequent problem, and we do not recommend rehydration.
+While the yeast manufacturers often suggest adding the yeast to warm water, if you do not measure the temperature of the water, but guess the water temperature and add the yeast to water that is over 100˚, you can kill the yeast before it has a chance to be added to your wine.
 New research has found that simply sprinkling the yeast on top of the wine (that is between 65˚ and 80˚) is the best method, and causes fewer problems.